tier2tickets/Knowledge-Base/content/customization/tier2scripts.rst

 -------

 General file uploads are supported as well.
 Any file that is put into the upload folder will be added to the report as an attachment.
-For exmaple, give this a try.
+For example, give this a try.

 .. code-block:: powershell